SN-F-QR/hci_data_process/README.md

 - CSV files exported from the mobile NASA-TLX app
 - Within-subject data from a single Google Forms survey

+*The ques in Google Forms should include abbr. on the head, like "BC1 - Name"*

 Supported visualizations include:
 - Box plots
 - Bar plots